 During the past nine years, the one-megawatt solar photovoltaic system at the Water Resource Recovery Facility has generated more than 13 million kilowatt-hours of electricity, saving utility ratepayers more than $500,000.
 The system began generating clean, renewable power in August 2010 and has operated efficiently and reliably ever since, producing about 14 percent of the facility’s annual power needs.

-The city's main Water Quality Laboratory and Industrial Pretreatment Program and Stormwater Program are also located at the Water Resource Recovery Facility.
+The city's main Water Quality Laboratory, Industrial Pretreatment Program, and Stormwater Program are also located at the Water Resource Recovery Facility.